hashaam13/Computer-vision/README.md

 # Computer-vision
+Projects for Image processing course during my Masters

-Projects for computer vision lab at ITMO university
+Computer vision lab at ITMO university Russia

 Librararies used are opencv, Numpy and matplotlib